 Early communication is key—it can provide government agencies with the opportunity to learn about your solutions and how they might be useful for achieving the desired outcomes and meeting all the performance requirements.
 If you want to learn more about government solicitations, you can check out our blogs on “How to Find Federal Opportunities and Capture Government Business,” and “Everything You Need to Know About a Government Solicitation.”
 If you have more general questions about government contracting such as getting a GSA Schedule or managing your GSA Schedule, please reach out to one of our experienced consultants.

 About Leslie Crowley

-Leslie Crowley is a Lead Account Manager for Winvale’s Public Sector Technology department where she manages partner accounts under Winvale’s GSA MAS Large Category F contract.
+Leslie Crowley is a Lead Account Manager for Winvale’s Public Sector department where she manages partner accounts under Winvale’s GSA MAS Large Category F contract.
 Leslie has vast experience building new business, securing customer loyalty, and forging strong relationships with external business partners.